ivorscott/saas-core/README.md

-# CQRS Event Architecture for Devpie Client
+# Core Event-driven Architecture for Devpie Client

-This backend uses CQRS and event sourcing.
+This backend uses CQRS and event sourcing sparingly.
 It should be used with the [devpie-client-app](https://github.com/ivorscott/devpie-client-app).

 It uses [devpie-client-events](https://github.com/ivorscott/devpie-client-common-module), a shared library that spans across 3 language specific packages: in Typescript, Python and Golang.
 The Typescript commands and events are the source of truth.
 The library